 - Safeguarding Ukrainian arrivals - free enhanced disclosure checks

 - Getting to Scotland: information for displaced people from Ukraine

 - A Warm Welcome (Ukrainian) - A Warm Scottish Welcome from the First Minister and useful contacts

 - A Warm Welcome (Russian) - A Warm Scottish Welcome from the First Minister and useful contacts

 National sources of advice

 Government advice and policy decisions are changing regularly.
 Check these sources for the latest guidance:

-- Advice for British Nationals who remain in Ukraine: Ukraine travel advice - GOV.UK (www.gov.uk)
+- Advice for British Nationals who remain in Ukraine: Ukraine travel advice (www.gov.uk)